-- The municipality provides support in the form of access to mechanisation, training and supply of agricultural inputs. - Mentorship support is provided to up coming and small scale co-opperatives. - In the FY 15 co-opperatives farmers will be targeted and given support and linked to market. - Revitalisation of the Mankomfane (Block 6) Tugela Irrigation scheme.
+- The municipality provides support in the form of access to mechanisation, training and supply of agricultural inputs. - Mentorship support is provided to up coming and small scale co-opperatives. - In the FY 10 co-opperatives farmers will be targeted and given support and linked to market. - Revitalisation of the Mankomfane (Block 6) Tugela Irrigation scheme.
+This project is a multi year project which is now undertaken by the Department Of Rural Development.